kyriacospap/ReinforcementTetris/README.md

 For better organization of the .py files they are split into folders

+Variation Names and what is exactly used in each case, is hopefully explained thoroughly in the Dissertation Document :)

 The main environment use was tetrisActions.py
 The main folder used was Variation B agents